OpenNebula/addon-storpool/configuration_tips.md

 ### Using StorPool SYSTEM datastore when there are other SYSTEM datastores available

-#### Using sheduler filters
+#### Using scheduler filters

-To tell the OpenNebula's sheduler to deploy the VMs only on StorPool backed SYSTEM datastores set `SCHED_DS_REQUIREMENTS` in the VM template
+To tell the OpenNebula's scheduler to deploy the VMs only on StorPool backed SYSTEM datastores set `SCHED_DS_REQUIREMENTS` in the VM template

 ```
 SCHED_DS_REQUIREMENTS="TM_MAD=storpool"
 ```

-in sunstone it is located in "Update VM template" -> "Scheduling" -> "Placement" -> "Datastore Requirements".
+Using sunstone it is located in "Update VM template" -> "Scheduling" -> "Placement" -> "Datastore Requirements".
 Set the "Expression" to ```TM_MAD=storpool```

 #### Using Cluster definition

 Define an OpenNebula cluster selecting only StorPool backed SYSTEM and IMAGE datastores.
 Keep in mind that in this case the images used in the VM templates must be on the datastore selected in the cluster!